Ranking the John Wick Films from Worst to Best

 3. John Wick Chapter 3: Parabellum (2019)

 In this threequel, a bigger budget allowed Stahelski to craft ingenuine set pieces involving sword fights on top of motorbikes, horse riding and shooting in the middle of NYC, a corridor brawl amidst ancient weaponry, dog fu(!) and why not, a three level face off inside a glass house where opponents come and go as they ninja please.
 Dan Laustsen really deserved an Oscar for his work here as the film’s cinematographer capturing a mesmerizing and highly saturated New York full of blues, amber and oranges straight out of a videogame.
-The script significantly expands the lore by adding the Adjudicator, Halle Berry’s Sofia and Anjelica Houston’s Director as well as giving a bigger role for the Bowery King, the Continental’s Winston and Reddick’s Charon (which means Death in Greek mind you).
+The script significantly expands the lore by adding the Adjudicator, Halle Berry’s Sofia and Anjelica Houston’s Director as well as giving a bigger role for the Bowery King, the Continental’s Winston and Reddick’s Charon (the ferryman of the Greek underworld mind you).
 Yet for all of these eye candy, a U-turn halfway through renders some of the story choices pointless once you begin to think about it.
 Nevertheless, its technical efficiency, breathtaking stunts - watching Keanu leaning on the side while riding a horse in a busy NY street is one of life’s great joy’s - and distinct musical identity (Vivaldi’s “Winter” will never sound the same again) managed to push the action envelope to unexpected and occasionally thrilling places.

 Direction